Trini Hot Cross Buns

 Spices: The warmth of ground cinnamon, nutmeg, and allspice creates the signature spiced flavor that defines hot cross buns.

-Yeast: Active dry yeast is key for making the buns rise.
+Yeast: Active dry yeast is key to making the buns rise.

 Milk: Warm milk activates the yeast and ensures the dough remains moist and soft.